Seleucid Empire: Rise of Seleucus

 Bronze bust of Seleucus I Nicator.

 Alexander's generals, known as diadochi, jostled for supremacy over parts of his empire following his death.
 Ptolemy I Soter, a former general and then current satrap of Egypt, was the first to challenge the new system, which eventually led to the demise of Perdiccas.
 Ptolemy's revolt created a new subdivision of the empire with the Partition of Triparadisus in 320 BC.
-Seleucus, who had been "Commander-in-Chief of the Companion cavalry" (hetairoi) and appointed first or court chiliarch (which made him the senior officer in the Royal Army after the regent and commander-in-chief Perdiccas since 323 BC, though he helped to assassinate him later) received Babylonia and, from that point, continued to expand his dominions ruthlessly.
-Seleucus established himself in Babylon in 312 BC, the year later used as the foundation date of the Seleucid Empire.
+Seleucus, who had been "Commander-in-Chief of the Companion cavalry" (hetairoi) and appointed first or court chiliarch (which made him the senior officer in the Royal Army after the regent and commander-in-chief Perdiccas since 323 BC, though he helped to assassinate him later) received Babylonia.
+Antigonus eventually forced Seleucus out of Babylon around 315 BC and he fled to Egypt.

-Babylonian War (311–309 BC)
+At the battle of Gaza in 312 BC, Ptolemy I Soter and Seleucus defeated Demetrius.
+After this battle Seleucus spent the winter in Syria, and with his army travelled across Syria and advanced back toward Babylon, arriving in there in April 311 BC.

-The rise of Seleucus in Babylon threatened the eastern extent of the territory of Antigonus I Monophthalmus in Asia.
-Antigonus, along with his son Demetrius I Poliorcetes, unsuccessfully led a campaign to annex Babylon.
-The victory of Seleucus ensured his claim of Babylon and legitimacy.
-He ruled not only Babylonia, but the entire enormous eastern part of Alexander's empire, as described by the historian Appian:
+Babylonian War and initial conquests (311–309 BC)

-Always lying in wait for the neighboring nations, strong in arms and persuasive in council, he [Seleucus] acquired Mesopotamia, Armenia, 'Seleucid' Cappadocia, Persis, Parthia, Bactria, Arabia, Tapouria, Sogdia, Arachosia, Hyrcania, and other adjacent peoples that had been subdued by Alexander, as far as the river Indus, so that the boundaries of his empire were the most extensive in Asia after that of Alexander.
-The whole region from Phrygia to the Indus was subject to Seleucus.
+Seleucus declared himself "general" and "strategos autokrater of Asia" around May-June 311 BC shortly after arriving in Babylon.
+His goal was to usurp Antigonos' power.
+Antigonos reoccupied Syria shortly thereafter.
+When Seleucus arrived in Babylon he faced resistance from the Antigonid military governor Diphilus, who commanded a citadel in the city.
+Seleucus and his army captured the citadel and took control of Babylon in August 311 BC, implying months of resistance.